-- Place back in the oven and broil for about 5 - 8 minutes, or until they get some nice color and look crispy.
+- Place back in the oven and cook for about 8 to 10 more minutes, or until they get some nice color and look crispy.
 If they are not browned by this time, turn the oven on broil and broil until crispy, 2 - 5 minutes.
 Watch them carefully so they don't burn Then, place wings in a large mixing bowl.

 - Heat the Franks hot sauce, steak seasoning, and sugar over medium heat in a saucepan and bring to boil, allow to bubble 30 seconds to 1 minute.

 - Pour the sauce over the wings and toss to combine.